CP1404/XUTPracticals/README.md

 - Your work looks too similar to any provided solutions
 - Your work includes concepts and code not taught in the subject
 - You miss or skip part of a question (you must attempt all requirements for all questions)
-- Your work does not follow the core concepts and patterns (e.g. using global variables, while True loops or similar techniques), even if they work!
+- Your work does not follow the core concepts and patterns (e.g., using global variables, while True loops or similar techniques), even if they work!

 ## Structure
 Each practical is usually structured in multiple parts:

--   **Part 1** is usually a walkthrough or a warm up that should not take long but shows you working code (which you can reference and learn from),
+-   **Part 1** is usually a walkthrough or a warm-up that should not take long but shows you working code (which you can reference and learn from),